Visa or Green Card Denied: What to Do

 There is an appeal process, but hardly anyone ever uses it.
 You are likely to spend less time starting over, and the fee is about the same.
 Besides, no government agency likes to admit it was wrong, so there is a tactical advantage to getting a fresh start.

 Denial of Green Card After Applying to Adjust Status in the U.S.

-Never ignore a notice to appear in Immigration Court.
-Attorneys regularly receive questions from immigrants who were scheduled for a hearing in Immigration Court and either forgot, couldn’t make it, or just hoped the problem would go away.
+Never ignore a notice to appear in immigration court.
+Attorneys regularly receive questions from immigrants who were scheduled for a hearing in immigration court and either forgot, couldn’t make it, or just hoped the problem would go away.
 Failing to appear for a court date is the worst thing you can do to your hopes of immigrating.
-It will likely earn you an automatic order of removal (deportation), which means that USCIS can pick you up and send you home anytime, with no more hearings.
-You will also be hit with a ten-year prohibition on returning to the United States and further punishments if you return without inspection (illegally).
+It will likely earn you an automatic order of removal (deportation), which means that U.S. Immigration and Customs Enforcement (ICE) can pick you up and send you home anytime, with no more hearings.
+You will also be hit with a ten-year prohibition on returning to the U.S. and further punishments if you return without inspection (illegally).

 Denial of Nonimmigrant (Temporary) Visa at U.S. Consulate

 If you are applying for a nonimmigrant visa through a consulate overseas, you have no appeal after a denial.
 The consulate is at least required to tell you the reason for the denial, and often the fastest thing is to fix the problem (if possible) and reapply.